tarekst/emoji-steg/README.md

 **Parameters:**
 - `options` (optional): Configuration options
   - `defaultEmoji`: The default emoji (default: "🔒")
-  - `customEmojis`: A custom list of emojis
+  - `customEmojiCategories`: A custom map of emoji categories

 #### Properties

-- `availableEmojis`: An array with over 1000 available emojis that are supported by iOS and Android
+- `emojiCategories`: A map of categorized emojis with over 1000 available emojis supported by iOS and Android

 #### Methods